Revisiting proton-proton fusion in chiral effective field theory: The -factor

 Here $p_{e,\nu}$ are the positron and neutrino momenta, $E_{e,\nu}$ their energies, $m_d$ is the deuteron mass, $v_{rel}$ is the $pp$ relative velocity, and $q$ is the momentum of the recoiling deuteron.
 The function $F(Z,E_e)$ accounts for the distortion of the positron wave function due to the Coulomb field of the deuteron.
 Its classical expression, which can be found in Ref.~\cite{Feenberg1950399}, needs to be augmented with radiative corrections.
 We enhance $F(Z,E_e)$ by 1.62\% to account for the $\gamma W$ box diagram involving one nucleon, which has been explicitly evaluated in Ref.~\cite{Kurylov:2002vj}, and ignore the diagram involving both nucleons, which has not yet been calculated.
 The summation in Eq.~\eqref{eq:crossec} runs over the spin projections of all the initial- and the final-state particles.
 The initial state $\vert i \rangle$ and the final state $\vert f \rangle$ are products of leptonic and nuclear states and the weak interaction Hamiltonian $\hat H_W$ can be written in terms of the leptonic weak current $j^\mu$ and the nuclear weak current $J^\mu$ as

 where $G_V$ is the vector coupling constant.
-Unless otherwise stated, the calculations presented below adopt the value $1.149589\times10^{-11}\,\mathrm{MeV}^{-2}$, that corresponds to the CKM matrix element $V_{ud}=0.9737$ and the process independent radiative corrections $\Delta_R^V=0.02454$ as obtained in a recent reanalysis of the superallowed beta decay rates~\cite{Hardy:2020}.
+Unless otherwise stated, the calculations presented below adopt the value $1.149589\times10^{-11}\,\mathrm{MeV}^{-2}$, that corresponds to the CKM matrix element $V_{ud}=0.9737$ and the process independent radiative corrections $\Delta_R^V=0.02454$ as obtained in a recent reanalysis of the superallowed beta decay rates~\cite{Hardy:2020} (see Ref.~\cite{Feng:2020zdc} for a direct computation in Lattice QCD and Ref.~\cite{Seng:2020wjq} for a prediction with minimal phenomenological input).

 The matrix element of the leptonic weak current operator $j^\mu$ between the leptonic wave functions can be obtained from Dirac algebra and we refer the reader to Refs.~\cite{Marcucci:2013tda,Acharya:2016kfl} for details of the derivation of the matrix elements of the nuclear weak current operator $J^\mu$ between the nuclear wave functions.
+In particular, we regularize the currents using the same Gaussian regulators that were used in Refs.~\cite{Marcucci:2013tda,Acharya:2016kfl}.
 The incoming $pp$ system can be considered exclusively in an $s$-wave, as it has been shown that higher partial-wave channels are suppressed by several orders of magnitude (see Ref.~\cite{Acharya:2019zil} and also the erratum of Ref.~\cite{Marcucci:2013tda}).
 Then, the leading contribution to $J^\mu$ comes from the one-body (1B) Gamow-Teller (GT) operator and the leading two-body (2B) corrections occur at $\mathcal{O}\left([Q/\Lambda_b]^3\right)$ relative to 1B, which correspond to next-to-next-to-leading order (NNLO) in the chiral expansion.
-It should be noted that these differ slightly from the currents used in Ref.~\cite{Marcucci:2013tda}: besides the leading-order GT 1B contribution, relativistic corrections to the 1B GT term were also included since they are $\mathcal{O}\left([Q/\Lambda_b]^2\right)$ in the power counting adopted in that work.
-Although extremely small, these terms are retained in the updates to the study of Ref.~\cite{Marcucci:2013tda} presented in this work.
+It should be noted that these differ slightly from the currents used in Ref.~\cite{Marcucci:2013tda}: besides the leading-order GT 1B contribution, relativistic $1/m_N^2$ corrections to the 1B GT term, where $m_N$ is the nucleon mass, were also included since they are $\mathcal{O}\left([Q/\Lambda_b]^2\right)$ in the power counting adopted in that work.
+In order to facilitate comparison with Ref.~\cite{Marcucci:2013tda}, we retain these terms in our updates to the study of Ref.~\cite{Marcucci:2013tda} (model D discussed below) although they are small.
+The 2B current we use are the same as the ones used in Refs.~\cite{Marcucci:2013tda,Acharya:2016kfl}, but with the corrected~\cite{PhysRevLett.121.049901} relation (see also Refs.~\cite{PhysRevLett.103.102502,PhysRevLett.122.029901}) to the three-nucleon force parameter $c_D$ as discussed in Sec.~\ref{sec:cddr}.
+Unless otherwise stated, we use the latest Particle Data Group (PDG) recommended value of the axial coupling constant $g_A=1.2754\pm0.0013$~\cite{Workman:2022ynf} in the current operator in the calculations presented below.